-The initial public offering price for our ADSs is determined by negotiations between us and the underwriters and may bear no relationship to the market price for our ADSs after this initial public offering.
+The initial public offering price for our ADSs was determined by agreement between us and the underwriters and may bear no relationship to the market price for our ADSs after this initial public offering.
 We cannot assure you that an active trading market for our ADSs will develop or that the market price of our ADSs will not decline below the initial public offering price.